THERAPY SOUTH LONDON

 Location: I currently am only working with clients on Zoom and by telephone.

-Please check my opening hours above and please state your preferred days/ times and whether you are looking for Zoom/ telephone sessions.
+Please check my opening hours above and please state your preferred days/ times, whether you are looking for Zoom/ telephone sessions and where you place yourself on the sliding scale between £65 - £85 per session.
 Please let me know where you heard about Therapy South London, and I will get back to you with some potential appointment slots.

 If our schedules don't line up initially do let me know if you are happy for me to add you to my waiting list.